Merrimack River: Other major rivers

+River pollution and restoration

-History of Pollution
+History of pollution

 Since 1951, the Merrimack River has seen many alterations and pollutants.
 It was dammed and canalled, as well as used as a dumping spot for industrial waste.
-The Merrimack was essential for textile mill complexes, who used the river for discharge from their factories.
+The Merrimack was essential for textile mill complexes, which used the river for discharge from their factories.
 Citizens recall that the river had unusual colors, smells, and vegetation as a result of the pollution from textile mills and other human-related waste.
 In the 1960s, the Merrimack River was one of the ten most polluted waterways in the United States due to years of unmediated dumping of raw sewage, paper and textile mill discharge, and tannery sludge.
+In 1966, environmentalist Donald Eaton Carr described the Merrimack as being "...haunted with the oldest and most hopeless pollution of any in the country."

 Phthalates, a group of chemicals used in the manufacture of plastics and detrimental to human bodily systems, were identified in high concentrations within the river in 1973.
 A 1976 study of the chemical dynamics of the Merrimack River found that at that time, the biggest pollution source was road salt.
-Although the river underwent significant restoration efforts from the 1970s onwards, a 1997 study found that the river continued to suffer from the long term effects of pollution.
+Although the river underwent significant restoration efforts from the 1970s onwards, a 1997 study found that the river continued to suffer from the long-term effects of pollution.
 The study identified that the river had elevated bacteria counts, low dissolved oxygen, and high nutrient levels.
-A few years later, a 2002 statewide water assessment stated that elevated counts of E. coli and fecal coliform contributed to the river’s largest cause of water quality violations.
+A few years later, a 2002 statewide water assessment stated that elevated counts of E. coli and fecal coliform contributed to the river's largest cause of water quality violations.
 By the 2000s, the largest pollution concern was combined sewer overflow.
 Wildlife has been impacted through the contamination of shellfishing beds as well as habitat contamination, and aquatic life has been affected due to excess lead, zinc, and other metals in the river.
 In addition, human recreational activities such as swimming and boating have been restricted in certain areas of the river due to high contamination levels.

-Restoration Efforts
+Restoration efforts

 The Federal Clean Water Act of 1972 led to significant improvement for the Merrimack River.
 The law required sewage to be treated before being discharged into waterways.
 Federal funding allowed officials to create the river's infrastructure, specifically funding for wastewater treatment plants (U.S. Army Corps of Engineers 2006).
-Following these changes in the river’s infrastructure, there was a noticeable change in wildlife and aquatic life.
+Following these changes in the river's infrastructure, there was a noticeable change in wildlife and aquatic life.
 Birds, fish, and other animals returned to inhabit the river, with citizens noting specifically seeing much more American shad, striped bass, trout, and Atlantic salmon.
 The involvement of local volunteers in monitoring and maintaining the river has provided effective restoration efforts over the years.